Internet Explorer is not supported by Design Library

 When and how to use it

-• Use the select in forms when users are selecting from a list of values and submitting that data.
+Use the select in forms when users are selecting from a list of values and submitting that data.
+Don't use the select component if there are fewer than three values.
+Then it’s prefered to use radio buttons.

 Select versus Dropdown

-The Select and Dropdown components can look similar, but they have different functionality and use cases:
+The select and dropdown components can look similar, but they have different functionality and use cases:

-• A Dropdown presents a list of values where users can select one or more options.
+• The dropdown component presents a list of values where users can select one or more options.
 Dropdowns can be used outside of forms to take an action or sort content.
+A dropdown’s list-box items have custom styling and can contain custom content such as icons or badges.

 Behaviour